 While any steak will technically work for the sous vide technique, it is much better to go with a bigger steak.
 So if you are making steak for two, get one large steak instead of two individual size steaks.

 The reason that bigger is better, in this case, is that the steaks are first cooked in the water bath, then quickly seared off to develop that perfect flavorful crust on the outside.
-If the steak is really small and thin, it will start to overcook before it is fully browned.
+If the steak is really small and thin, it will start to overcook during the sear before it is fully browned.

 Thickness - Go with steaks that are at least 1” thick, but preferably a bit thicker.